webpack/webpack.js.org/content/concepts/index.md

 ## Entry

-In the [previous article](./index), we mentioned that webpack creates a graph of all of your application's dependencies.
+webpack creates a graph of all of your application's dependencies.
 The starting point of this graph is known as an _entry point_.
 The _Entry point_ tells webpack _where to start_ and follows the graph of dependendencies to know _what to bundle_.
 You can think of your applications _entry point_ as the **contextual root** or **the first file to kick off your app**.

 In webpack we define _entry points_ using the `entry` property in our [webpack configuration object](./configuration).